Guy-L/parakit/README.md

 # thgym - Superplayer Gym environment for Touhou
 (that's not actually why the repo's named that lesanae)

-Simple python tool to extract game state data: player coords and state, resources, list of on-screen enemies, bullets and items
+Simple python tool to extract game state data:
+* player coords and movement state,
+* resources,
+* list of on-screen enemies, bullets and items

-<br>Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork)
-<br>nFor instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?
+<br>Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork).
+For instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?

 Doesn't yet work with every game and will definitely need some changes to maximize accuracy/usability
-<br>nIf you have feature requests or need help making your own tool let me know
+<br>If you have feature requests or need help making your own tool let me know

 Supported games:
 * DDC